 Big Sur is blessed with four beautiful state parks, and each has something special on offer.
-From within these state parks, one can experience the quintessential Big Sur Coast, epic day hikes, redwoods, waterfalls, and, of course, some of the best Big Sur camping spots imaginable.
+From within these state parks, one can experience the quintessential Big Sur Coast, epic day hikes, redwoods, waterfalls, and, of course, some of the best Big Sur campgrounds imaginable.

-Since camping on the PCH is illegal (and camping on certain Forest Service roads is too), state park campgrounds offer up a stress-free alternative to free guerilla camping.
+Since camping on Highway 1 is illegal (and camping on certain Forest Service roads is too), state park campgrounds offer up a stress-free alternative to free guerrilla camping.

 The campsites are located in beautiful places, often with stunning views of the Pacific ocean, forest, or mountains.
 The only catch?
 They can be crowded as hell and of course, you need to pay.